-To that affect, while considerable progress has continued to be achieved since the release of the 145 Inquest Recommendations four years ago, there are major obstacles that NNEC and the other named parties face which significantly hinder our efforts for total implementation.
-While we continue to see substantial commitments from our Government partners in the way of collaboration, resources, and short-term funding commitments; NNEC still does not receive ongoing, predictable, and reliable funding to support the long-term planning of programs.
-Though helpful, the funding that NNEC does receive is still year to year and largely proposal based.
+As noted throughout years previous, while considerable progress continues to be achieved since the release of the 145 Inquest Recommendations seven years ago, there are still major obstacles that NNEC and the other named parties face which significantly hinder our efforts for total implementation.
+While each year we continue to see substantial commitments from our Government partners in the way of collaboration, resources, and short-term funding commitments; NNEC still does not receive the ongoing, predictable, and reliable funding we need to support the long-term planning of programs.
+Though helpful, the vast majority of funding that NNEC does receive is still year to year and largely proposal based which makes it challenging to build and maintain the programs and staff that we require to support our youth best.
+Once again, we are hopeful that the final approval of our new Regional Education